Extensible Multi-Granularity Fusion Network and Transferable Curriculum Learning for Aspect-based Sentiment Analysis: Introduction

 \section{Introduction}

-The primary objective of the Aspect-Based Sentiment Analysis(ABSA) task is to assess the sentiment polarity associated with specific aspects or entities in a text, enabling a more comprehensive understanding of the text's sentiment information.
-For example, give a laptops review "\emph{\textbf{Looks} nice , but has a horribly cheap \textbf{feel} .}" and the sentiment polarity of the two aspects "\emph{Looks}" and "\emph{feel}" are positive and negative, respectively.
-Therefore, ABSA accurately identifies the sentiment orientation for individual aspects, rather than assigning a general sentiment label to a whole sentence in sentence-level sentiment analysis.
-The main challenge of ABSA is to model the relationship between aspects and their associated opinions.
+The primary goal of Aspect-Based Sentiment Analysis (ABSA) is to identify the sentiment polarity toward specific aspects or entities in a text, enabling a finer-grained understanding of sentiment information.
+For example, in the review "\emph{\textbf{Looks} nice, but has a horribly cheap \textbf{feel} .}", the aspects "\emph{Looks}" and "\emph{feel}" express positive and negative sentiments, respectively.
+Unlike sentence-level sentiment analysis that assigns a single sentiment label to an entire sentence, ABSA can accurately capture the sentiment orientation of individual aspects.
+The main challenge is modeling aspect–opinion relationships effectively.

-To this end, previous studies \cite{DBLP:conf/aaai/MaPC18, DBLP:journals/kbs/ZhouHHH20, DBLP:journals/tkde/ZhongDLDJT23} leveraged external knowledge to enhance semantic features in ABSA models.
-For example, \citet{DBLP:journals/kbs/ZhouHHH20} employed words related to knowledge graphs to build subgraphs as seed nodes.
-Subgraph-based approaches yielded remarkable outcomes but may entail complexity, particularly when dealing with a large number of aspect terms. \citet{DBLP:journals/tkde/ZhongDLDJT23} incorporated external knowledge graphs into low-dimensional embeddings to efficiently represent aspect-specific knowledge.